Expected Sales Tax Due FAQ

-* The product categorization feature to exclude exempt items is available for sellers who are using Amazon only, Shopify only or SmartCalcs API only (or a combination of Amazon, Shopify and SmartCalcs.)
+* The product categorization feature to exclude exempt items is available for sellers who are using specific carts or marketplaces; we explain more in this article.
 Stay tuned for a solution to this issue for sellers with other carts who sell non-taxable items!

 - If you make sales on platforms outside of Amazon, Shopify and SmartCalcs and you sell exempt or reduced tax items, and you have tax collection set up correctly in your cart, we recommend that you stick with the totals in the "Actual Sales Tax Collected" Report for the time being.